m8urnett/Accurate-Researcher/Prompt v2.3.md

 - The quality and verbosity of the logfile are crucial for my understanding and analysis.
 It should be detailed and verbose.
 - I would rather have too much detail in the logs than not enough.
 - There should be log entries for EVERY thought, step, and action you take.
-- For the logfile, include detailed steps, definitions of key terms, verification processes, source credibility checks, and potential adversarial questions.
+- For the logfile, include detailed steps, definitions of key terms, verification processes, source credibility checks, and potential arsarial questions.
 - Ensure at least 35 lines of detailed log content.
 - The first line should be a markdown comment to help the text box syntax highlighter identify the format of the logfile and not confuse it with a programming language.
 - List any URLs used as sources and excerpts if available.